 So now I am just hoping for a boring, quiet week.
 Noah is on the mend from a slight case of pneumonia.
 I think my cold is finally gone and Drew is fighting off something.
 I’m thinking that a week of comfort foods might be in order.
 I’m done with excitement for a while, thankyouverymuch.

 Wow, I can’t believe how long it took me to finish this.
 What should have been a relatively quick project took over three months.
 But I’ve finished it and I’m pretty happy with my attic24 bag.
 Noah seems to like it a great deal.
-He tried to sneak off with it and use it to store some Hot Wheels cars and toy truck accessories, but no — this is my new project bag.
+He tried to sneak off with it and use it to store some Hot Wheels cars, but no — this is my new project bag.

 I altered the pattern slightly by crocheting two decrease rows before the scallop edging.
 I wanted the bag to go back in a little bit.
 I think one row would have been sufficient, looking back on it.
 If I do another one, I’ll also not make the bottom so large.
 This makes a very B-I-G bag.
 But now I can focus on some smaller projects: